Andrew-S-Rosen/QMOF/tools/cleaning_scripts/README.md

 `lone_atom_check.py`: This script will check for lone atoms in the framework, as determined using Pymatgen's `CrystalNN` tool.

 `deduplicate.py`: This script will de-duplicate a list of CIFs by using Pymatgen's `StructureMatcher` utility.

+`cifs_to_xyz.py`: This script converts a folder of CIFs to an ASE-formatted appended XYZ file.